NASA-SMODE/.github/profile/README.md

 The S-MODE GitHub organization has three main goals:

-1. To streamline collaborations among the science team members.
+1. To streamline collaborations among Science Team members.
-2. To increase the transparency and accessibility of S-MODE software and data.
+2. To increase transparency and accessibility of S-MODE software and data.
 3. To promote engagement with the broader community.

 This effort benefits from and contributes to NASA's [Open Source Science Initiative](https://science.nasa.gov/open-science-overview).